michaeljm116/axiomo/notes/Axiomo/BeeKillingsInn/Refactor.md

 should the ves have full access to the game? yeah and then just like constantly check if its in a certain state

+should animations work the same way? added/removed/updated flags? and just constantly check if something is animating? maybe even check the game data?

+also one thing im realizing is visual event system is both a visual system an an event system... maybe i should have a visual system thats different than visual event and just do that